 Funny enough it was a few days into the celebration.

 Having your intelligence drop to 0 in certain RPGs will render you literally Too Dumb to Live and lead to immediate character death.
 Presumably your character forgets how to breathe.
-Others just turn you into a human (or appropriate species) vegetable.
+Others just put you in a persistent vegetative state.